MicroPython | 5 min | 18459

 Download the MicroPython firmware from here.
 You have to download the image under

-Connect the Wemos to the PC using an USB cable, and check the serial interface number where the CP201x is connected (turn the board on, if it is not).
-On Windows open the
+Connect the Wemos to a USB port on your PC, and check the serial interface number where the CP201x is connected (turn the board on, if it is not).
+On Windows, open the

 Device Managerand look under